What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 Characteristics of a company with a dominant red meme:

-The corporate culture is characterized by elbow fights and political tactics.
+The corporate culture is characterized by elbow battles and political tactics. -

-Clear chains of command, the demand for obedience and punishments if orders are disobeyed.
+Clear chains of command, the requirement for obedience and punishments if orders are disobeyed. -

 Leader as a charismatic man of power who is admired and feared.